nkabbara/nkabbara.github.io/docs/how-are-you.md

 Do these feel like the same _you_ in the center, but with a different mood?
 Or the do they feel more like a **completely different person?**

-How you think about things matters.
-If you think about them incorrectly, you'll end up spending a lot of energy on workarouds to make things fit into your model of the world.

-Solar system math pre Galileo was littered with many complicated exceptions in order to justify the sun's orbit around the earth.
-All those exceptions became unnecessary after his discoveries.
-Things naturally fell into place without the need for exceptions.

 A friend of mine, a doctor, recently described to me a situation which encapsulates all the problems with the you-centric view.

 She said that whenever she's with a patient, she feels like a fraud.
-She has to abandon her true self, the fun and loving person that she knows and wear a mask.
-The mask hides _her_ and shows a matter-of-fact and an emotionally unconnected doctor.
+She has to abandon her true self, the fun and loving person that she knows she is and wear a mask.
+The mask hides _her_ and shows a matter-of-fact and an emotionally disconnected doctor.
 She can't show her fun side because her patients are usally in very serious condtions.
 And she can't show her love because she said that it could affect her judgement.

 Her conflict arises not only from the fact that she's not being her normal self when she's with patients.
-But strangely, it's from the fact that her normal fun and loving self loves her job, but when she's in her mask, she doesn't care for it at all.
+But strangely, also from the fact that her normal fun and loving self loves her job, but when she's in her mask, she doesn't care for it much.

-Are there alternatives?
+**Are there alternatives?**

+How you think about things matters.
+If you think about them incorrectly, you'll end up spending a lot of energy on exceptions to make things fit into your incorrect model of the world.

+Solar system math pre Galileo was littered with many complicated exceptions in order to justify the sun's orbit around the earth.
+All those exceptions became unnecessary after his discoveries.
+Things naturally fell into place without the need for exceptions.

 Instead of the you-centric view, you may want consider viewing the world from the perspective of one of a multitude of selves.
-Each with its own wants, needs and disposition to the world [^1].
+Each with its own wants, needs and disposition.

-One way to start experimenting with this view is to notice which set of behaviors cohesive constantly show themselves in your life and name them.
-For example:
+One way to start experimenting with this view is to **notice which set of cohesive behaviors constantly show themselves in your life and name them.** For example:

 - Father Self
 - Husband Self